 2) a work that demonstrates the virtuosic strengths of the competitor (examples include, but are not limited to, a Hindemith or Reger solo sonata, Paganini Sonata per La Grand Viola, Weber Andante e rondo ungarese, Penderecki Cadenza, Paganini Caprice, and/or any works comparable to those previously listed)

 * Minimum length of performance – 20 minutes; maximum length of performance – 25 minutes *

 The 8 competitors who advance to the Semi‐Final Round will have the freedom to choose their repertoire, excluding concerto repertoire.
-The competitors will also have the option to perform his/her own transcription OR a Primrose transcription of a work not originally for viola.
+Competitors will also have the option to perform a transcription in this round – the transcription can be his/her own OR a Primrose transcription of a work not originally for viola.
 A special “Transcriptions Prize” will be awarded for the best performance in this round.
 Some Primrose transcriptions are listed in the PDF called “Repertoire Guidelines” for reference.

 * Maximum length of performance – 50 minutes *

 Each of the 3 competitors in the Final Round will perform, in its entirety, the following repertoire in 2 phases: